Animal and Plant Health Inspection Service, USDA.

 In accordance with § 94.6(a)(2)(i), APHIS maintains a list of regions in which HPAI is considered to exist.
 Paragraph (a)(2)(ii) states that APHIS will remove a region from this list only after it conducts an evaluation of the region and finds that HPAI is not likely to be present in its commercial bird or poultry populations.

-The Government of Japan has requested that APHIS evaluate the HPAI and Newcastle disease status of the country.
-In response to Japan's request, we have prepared an evaluation, titled “APHIS Evaluation of the Highly Pathogenic Avian Influenza and Newcastle Disease Status of Japan” (May 2017).
-Based on this evaluation, we have determined that Japan is free of both HPAI and Newcastle disease.
-APHIS has also determined that the surveillance, prevention, and control measures implemented by Japan are sufficient to minimize the likelihood of introducing HPAI and Newcastle disease into the United States via imports of species or products susceptible to these diseases.
-Our determination supports adding Japan to the Web-based list of regions in which Newcastle disease is not considered to exist and removing Japan from the Web-based list of regions in which HPAI is considered to exist.
+The Government of Romania has requested that APHIS evaluate the HPAI and Newcastle disease status of the country.
+In response to Romania's request, we have prepared an evaluation, titled “APHIS Evaluation of the Highly Pathogenic Avian Influenza and Newcastle Disease Status of Romania” (May 2019).
+Based on this evaluation, we have determined that Romania's domestic poultry populations are currently free of both HPAI and Newcastle disease as defined in 9 CFR 94.0.
+APHIS acknowledges the continuing risk posed by wild birds in Romania and the European Union (EU); however, Romania's competent veterinary authority takes effective prevention and control measures minimizing the risk of introduction to commercial poultry, and these are sufficient to minimize the likelihood of Start Printed Page 48581introducing HPAI and Newcastle disease into the United States via imports of species or products susceptible to these diseases.
+Our determination supports adding Romania to the Web-based list of regions in which Newcastle disease is not considered to exist and removing Romania from the Web-based list of regions in which HPAI is considered to exist.

-Information submitted in support of Japan's request is available by contacting the person listed under FOR FURTHER INFORMATION CONTACT.
+Information submitted in support of Romania's request is available by contacting the person listed under FOR FURTHER INFORMATION CONTACT.

-After reviewing any comments we receive, we will announce our decision regarding the disease status of Japan with respect to HPAI and Newcastle disease in a subsequent notice.
+After reviewing any comments we receive, we will announce our decision regarding the disease status of Romania with respect to HPAI and Newcastle disease in a subsequent notice.

 End Supplemental Information